 It would be ridiculous, if I did so.
-The problem is not with my bank manager, but with the ayatollahs in Tehran.
+The problem is not with my bank manager, scared of secondary American sanctions, but with the ayatollahs in Tehran.
 They have been the problem for forty years.

 Paranoid, they are the ones who see enemies in every corner and jail dual-nationals under spying charges and ask for ransom money from the other nation.
 Megalomaniacs, they are the ones that burn the flags of other countries and boast about it.
 They are backed by a large pleb that has nothing better to do, and would not miss a free lunch offered to them by the religious hierarchy on these occasions.